Abibubble/milestone2-harry-potter-quiz/README.md

 ### Testing User Stories
 #### Client Goals
 ##### The quiz needs to be easily accessible, with instructions and music settings available.
-* On every page, there is a link to Instructions and Settings.
+* On every page, there is a link to Instructions, and a button to toggle the music on or off.
 * From every page, you can return to the Home page via a button.
 This cancels the current quiz and allows the user to restart.
 * Basic instructions are available on every page, with more information on the Instructions page.